 Dial-Out Settings VPN Server Select the VPN protocol to be used.
 Server IP/Host Name IP address or DNS host name of remote VPN host.
 Dial-Out Schedule Profile Connect and disconnect according to schedule profiles.
 The default setting of this field is blank and the function will always work.
 User Name Enter a username for establishing VPN connection.

 Password Enter the password for establishing VPN connection.
-If PPTP / L2TP with IPsec Policy / SSL Tunnel / is selected as VPN PPP Advanced Settings - Click it to expand the advanced settings for PPP.
+If PPTP / L2TP with IPsec Policy / SSL Tunnel / is selected as VPN Server PPP Advanced Settings - Click it to expand the advanced settings for PPP.
 PPP Authentication - PAP Only - Authenticate dial-in users using the PAP protocol only.
-PAP/CHAP/MS-CHAP/MS-CHAPv2 -

-Server

-- Attempt to authenticate dial-in users using various CHAP protocols, and if the remote VPN client fails to authenticate, fall back to PAP. - VJ compression Specifies whether to enable Van Jacobson (VJ) header compression, which improves throughput on slow connections. - Request IP Address Enter the IP address.

-If IPsec/ L2TP with IPsec Policy (Must/Nice to Have) is selected as VPN Server IKE Phase 1 Settings - Select from Main mode and Aggressive mode.
+PAP/CHAP/MS-CHAP/MS-CHAPv2 - Attempt to authenticate dial-in users using various CHAP protocols, and if the remote VPN client fails to authenticate, fall back to PAP.
+VJ compression - Specifies whether to enable Van Jacobson (VJ) header compression, which improves throughput on slow connections.
+Request IP Address - Enter the IP address.
+If IPsec/ L2TP with IPsec Policy (Must/Nice to Have) is selected as VPN Server Request IP Address - Enter the IP address.
+IKE Phase 1 Settings - Select from Main mode and Aggressive mode.
 The ultimate outcome is to exchange security proposals to create a protected secure channel.
 Main mode is more secure than Aggressive mode since more exchanges are done in a secure channel to set up the IPsec session.
 However, the Aggressive mode is faster.
 The default value in Vigor router is Main mode.

-- Authentication Digital Signature(X.509) - Peer ID Select one of the predefined Profiles set in VPN and Remote Access >>IPsec Peer Identity. - Local ID Use Alternative Subject Name or Subject Name of local certificate as local ID. - Local Certificate Select one of the profiles set in Certificate Management>>Local Certificate. - Authentication Pre-Shared Key - Pre-Shared Key Input 1-128 characters as pre-shared key. - Local ID Enter local IKE identity to send in the exchange to establish IPsec connection. - proposal Encryption Use Auto/AES/3DES/DES for packet encryption. - proposal ECDH Group Specify a group if Auto is not selected as proposal Encryption. - proposal Authentication Select SHA256 or SHA1 for packet authentication. - Force UDP Encapsulation Select to make UDP encapsulation forcefully.
+Authentication - Digital Signature(X.509) Peer ID - Select one of the predefined Profiles set in VPN and Remote Access >>IPsec Peer Identity.
+Local ID - Use Alternative Subject Name or Subject Name of local certificate as local ID.
+Local Certificate - Select one of the profiles set in Certificate Management>>Local Certificate.
+Authentication - Pre-Shared Key Pre-Shared Key - Input 1-128 characters as pre-shared key.
+Local ID - Enter local IKE identity to send in the exchange to establish IPsec connection. proposal Encryption - Use Auto/AES/3DES/DES for packet encryption. proposal ECDH Group - Specify a group if Auto is not selected as proposal Encryption. proposal Authentication - Select SHA256 or SHA1 for packet authentication.
+Force UDP Encapsulation - Select to make UDP encapsulation forcefully.
 All IPsec packets will be encapsulated with UDP header.
 IKE Phase 2 Settings - Specify the security protocol, proposal encryption and proposal authentication.

-- Security Protocol AH (Medium) means data will be authenticated, but not be encrypted.
+Security Protocol - AH (Medium) means data will be authenticated, but not be encrypted.
 By default, this option is active.
-ESP (High) means payload (data) will be encrypted and authenticated. - Proposal Encryption Use AES/3DES encryption algorithm and apply MD5 or SHA-1 authentication algorithm. - Proposal Authentication Select All, SHA or None.

-IKE Advanced Settings - Specify the key life of each IKE phase, network ID, etc.
+ESP (High) means payload (data) will be encrypted and authenticated.
+Proposal Encryption - Use AES/3DES encryption algorithm and apply MD5 or SHA-1 authentication algorithm.
+Proposal Authentication - Select All, SHA or None.
+IKE Advanced Settings - Specify the key life of each IKE phase, network ID, etc. IKE phase 1 key lifetime- For security reason, the

-- IKE phase 1 key lifetime- For security reason, the lifetime of key should be defined.
+- lifetime of key should be defined.
 The default value is 28800 seconds.
 You may specify a value in between 900 and 86400 seconds. - IKE phase 2 key lifetime- For security reason, the lifetime of key should be defined.
 The default value is 3600 seconds.
-You may specify a value in between 600 and 86400 seconds.

-- Phase 2 Network ID This is optional.
+You may specify a value in between 600 and 86400 seconds. - Phase 2 Network ID This is optional.
 Change the source IP address of VPN traffic to the specified IP address for NAT mode selected on TCP/IP Network Settings field. - Enable Perfect Forward Secret (PFS) The IKE Phase 1 key will be reused to avoid the computation complexity in phase 2.
 The default value is inactive this function.